How to define the tool center point (TCP) on a Universal Robots¶

 The TCP is defined by the exact translational and rotational difference between the robot flange frame and the tip of the end effector (e.g. a two finger gripper, a vacuum cup, a welding tool, …).

-In this example there is a translation of 220 mm along the X-axis between the robot flange and the tip of the end effector and no translation along the Y and Z axes because the end effector in exactly below the center of the robot flange.
+In this example there is a translation of 220 mm along the Z-axis between the robot flange and the tip of the end effector and no translation along the X and Y axes because the end effector is exactly below the center of the robot flange.
 All rotations can be set to 0 because the end effector is round and does not have a clear direction.

 On a Universal Robot the TCP needs to defined in the screen as shown below.
 Make sure to input the measured values of your own end effector.